ibrahim-mintal/jenkins-pipeline-web-apache/README.md

 1. **Docker login fails**: Check Jenkins credentials configuration
 2. **Port 5000 already in use**: Stop other containers using port 5000 or modify the port mapping
 3. **Permission denied**: Ensure Docker daemon is running and user has proper permissions
+4. **"It works!" page instead of portfolio**: Apache serves `index.html` by default.
+Rename your portfolio HTML file to `index.html` or configure the default document in Apache
+5. **Missing CSS styling**: Ensure `enhanced_style.css` is present in the portfolio directory

 ### Logs and Debugging